 During this time, Huskies made their name as outstanding working dogs that were capable of withstanding the harshness of Alaskan climate.
 And even after the gold rush, many dogs were kept in the state for other work.

-Huskies on Serum Runs
+Huskies on Emergency Runs

 In 1925, several groups of Huskies and mushers made history by saving a remote Alaskan town from a diphtheria epidemic.
 Roughly 20 teams of Huskies were vital in the delivery of the anti-toxin over 674 miles away.